Marcelle has a degree in journalism. She is also a certified spin instructor, where she shares her passion for fitness

 The single peaked at number 10 on the U.S. Billboard Hot 100 and as number one on the U.K. charts.
 The song won the band Best Rock Performance by a Duo or Group with Vocal at the 1982 Grammy Awards.

-The music video features lead singer Sting working at his former teaching profession.
+The music video features lead singer Sting working in his former teaching profession.
 He alternates teaching duties with frolicking with his bandmates decked in caps and gowns.

 1. Hot For Teacher"—Van Halen (1984)